danleiQ/Mechanisms-of-Action-Classification/code/README.md

+## EDA
-## EDA foldfer includes some EDA and Data Processing outside the pipline in order to save running time.
+includes some EDA and Data Processing outside the pipline in order to save running time.

+## hyper_tuning
-## hyper_tuning folder includes the example of implenting Optuna to tuning hyperparameters.
+includes the example of implenting Optuna to tuning hyperparameters.

-## training folder includes the three single models and the esemble inference.
+## training folder
+the three single models and the esemble inference.